-In this section I document three facts that support the claim that academic achievement and equity improved in Chile during the period of interest.
-The first fact is that employing multiple measures of socioeconomic status, I find a significant reduction of the gap in academic achievement (measured by national standardized tests) between poor and non-poor students.
+The first fact that supports this finding is that by employing multiple measures of socioeconomic status, I find a significant reduction of the gap in academic achievement (measured by national standardized tests) between poor and non-poor students.
 The second fact is that standardized international tests, administered independently, show the same pattern.
 Finally, I present evidence that the main driver of these patterns was not sorting of students into different schools.

-The first column in Table 9 shows the evolution of average test scores from 2005 to 2016.
+The first column in Table 8 shows the evolution of average test scores from 2005 to 2016.
 The next four columns show the evolution of average test scores but focusing on specific socioeconomic groups.
 In 2005, the difference in average score between the bottom and top quintile of predicted poverty score was around 1 standard deviation (Section 1 contains more details about determination of SES types).
 From 2005 to 2016 the lowest and highest quintiles' average scores increased by 0.31 and 0.1 standard deviations, respectively.
-This means that by 2016 the gap in achievement had been reduced to 0.82 standard deviations.
-A very similar story is captured by Columns 8 and 9, which show the breakdown by SES status as measured from SIMCE's household survey.
-In Columns 6 and 7, SES breakdown is based on actual SEP eligibility, and therefore is only available from 2008 onwards, but also presents a similar pattern.
+This means that by 2016, the gap in achievement had been reduced to 0.82 standard deviations.
+A very similar story is captured by columns (8) and (9), which show the breakdown by SES status as measured from SIMCE's household survey.
+In columns (6) and (7), SES breakdown is based on actual SEP eligibility, and therefore is only available from 2008 onwards, but also presents a similar pattern.
 The takeaway of this table is that different measures of socioeconomic status allow us to arrive at the same conclusion: the gap in achievement between high and low SES students closed during the time under study.
-A plot of the gap can be found in Figure 4.
+A plot of the gap can be found in Figure 5.